onthedock/gitea-automation/README.md

 The script also stores the plaintext password for the root and gitea users for the DB, which is not the ideal solution.

 So there's a lot to improve!

+## Updates

+Now there is a `docker-compose.yml` file!
+It still has hardcoded passwords, ports... :( The script `gitea-install.sh` was improved to generate random passwords each time it was run.
+Please, modify the IP on the `tpl.app.ini` before running the script.